|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Springerle are holiday cookies with raised designs derived from special molds or rolling pins.
 Popular in Switzerland, Austria, and Germany, they most often are made with anise flavoring, but they also can be made with other flavors such as lemon.

 Springerle separate into two layers when baked.
-A yellow-gold foot and a white Baiser-like top crust.
+A yellow-gold foot and a white crust-like top.
 This comes from the drying process before baking.
-When allowed to sit for 24 hours, the egg yolk sinks a bit in the dough and a dried crust forms above.
-If the back of the cookie is still moist, the dough will rise in a low oven underneath the picture, but the picture itself will not, keeping the details imparted by the cookie mold.
-This is different from sugar cookies or types of Lebkuchen.
-When this happens, the Germans call this the "Füßle" (the little foot).
-Learn about the history of Springerle molds here.
+When allowed to sit for 24 hours, the egg yolk sinks a bit into the dough and a dried crust forms above.
+If the back of the cookie is still moist, the dough will rise in a low oven underneath the picture, but the picture itself will not, keeping the details imparted by the cookie mold distinct and not distorted.
+When this happens, the Germans call this the füßle (the little foot).
+This is different from sugar cookies or other types of lebkuchen.

 Springerle should be soft, so store them in a moist place, such as with a slice of apple in a box or in a cloth bag on the porch.

 1/4 teaspoon ammonium carbonate, (hirschhornsalz)

 Whole anise, or ground anise, for cookie sheet

 Using a whisk and a large bowl, beat the eggs until light yellow, thickened and foamy.

 Add the confectioners' sugar a spoonful at a time and beat for 10 minutes.